Farley Norman: Education

 Norman spent a majority of his undergraduate years studying engineering and mathematics, but ultimately earned his B.A. in psychology from the University of Texas at Austin (1983).
 He then completed his Master's (1989) and Ph.D.
-(1990) in experimental psychology from Vanderbilt University under the mentorship of Joseph Lappin.
+(1990) in experimental psychology from Vanderbilt University under the mentorship of Joseph S. Lappin.
 He later became a post-doctoral fellow at Brandeis University and Ohio State University, where he was further trained as a research scientist by James T. Todd.

 Academic career

 Norman began his professional academic career in 1996 at Western Kentucky University as a professor of psychology.
 He has taught a variety of courses, reflecting his interests in sensory and perceptual systems, psychopharmacology, history of psychology, and psychology and science fiction.

 In addition to his role as professor, researcher, mentor, and advisor, Norman has served as the consulting editor of the journal Perception & Psychophysics.

 Research

 Norman's research has encompassed a variety of topics in human perception, particularly the perception of distance, spatial relationships (e.g., exocentric and egocentric distances), motion, and the 3-dimensional shape of environmental objects.
 His laboratory studies both the visual and haptic perception of 3-D object shape, combining computer programming and psychophysical methodologies to investigate how human observers perceive 3-D shape.

 One of the hallmark features of Norman's research has been his exploration of the visual and haptic perception of ecologically valid objects (i.e., those that occur naturally in the real world).
 In particular, he has used a variety of stimuli recreated from bell peppers (Capsicum annum) in the form of plastic casts as well as laser-scanned, 3-D computer models available for 3-D printing.